hammerheim-game/hammerheim-rules/6-optional-rules.md

 warband cut down around her and the experience has proven too much for.
 She now seeks revenge and is not particular about who gets to pay!
-She is armed with a Sigmarite Hammer and steel whip and wears heavy armour and a helm.
+She is armed with a Sigmarite Hammer and steel whip and wears heavy armor and a helm.
 She carries Blessed Water and a Holy Relic on her person as well.
-She knows the prayers The Hammer of Sigmar and Armour of Righteousness (see the Prayers of Sigmar chart in the Mordheim rules for details).
+She knows the prayers The Hammer of Sigmar and Armor of Righteousness (see the Prayers of Sigmar chart in the Mordheim rules for details).
 Roll randomly to determine which she casts on herself each turn.
 She has the skills Absolute Faith, Jump Up and Step Aside.
 The Matriarch will move